 Cinclidae – Dippers

-White-throated Dipper Cinclus cinclus ©Ian Montgomery Website
+White-throated Dipper Cinclus cinclus ©Gräsmark via Wikimedia Commons Website

 They are small, chunky, stout, short-tailed, short-winged, strong-legged birds.
 The different species are generally dark brown (sometimes nearly black), or brown and white in colour, apart from the rufous-throated dipper, which is brown with a reddish-brown throat patch.
 Sizes range from 14–22 cm in length and 40–90 g in weight, with males larger than females.
 Their short wings give them a distinctive whirring flight.
-They have a characteristic bobbing motion when perched beside the water, giving them their name.
-While under water, they are covered by a thin, silvery film of air, due to small bubbles being trapped on the surface of the plumage.
+They have a characteristic bobbing motion when perched beside the water, while under water, they are covered by a thin, silvery film of air, due to small bubbles being trapped on the surface of the plumage.

 They are found in suitable freshwater habitats in the highlands of the Americas, Europe and Asia.
 In Africa they are only found in the Atlas Mountains of Morocco.
-They frequent the banks of fast-moving upland rivers with cold, clear waters, though, outside the breeding season, they may visit lake shores and even sea coasts.
+They frequent the banks of fast-moving, shallow, upland rivers with cold, clear waters, though, outside the breeding season, they may visit lake shores and even sea coasts.

 Unlike many water birds, dippers are generally similar in form to many terrestrial birds (for example they do not have webbed feet), but they do have some morphological and physiological adaptations to their aquatic habits.
 Their wings are relatively short but strongly muscled, enabling them to be used as flippers underwater.
 To reduce their buoyancy in water, the bones are solid instead of hollow.
 They have dense plumage with a large preen gland for waterproofing their feathers.
 Relatively long legs and sharp claws enable them to hold on to rocks in swift water.
 Their eyes have well-developed focus muscles that can change the curvature of the lens to enhance underwater vision and they have nasal flaps to prevent water entering their nostrils.